-- 1.4.6 The priority in reflective supervision is to preserve openness and trust in the supervision relationship.
-For that reason in this policy we now shift the burden of expectation about who supervises whom.
-From 1 September 2024 no-one will be expected to receive reflective supervision from their minister in oversight unless this is their preference. - 1.4.7 The mechanisms for ensuring that ministers in oversight/managers have opportunity to raise issues with their colleagues for exploration in supervision and to monitor the progress of those issues are: - through MDR/annual appraisal - through oversight meetings/routine management - through receiving Agreed Records of supervision ministers in oversight/ managers will receive Agreed Records of supervisions and will be able to challenge colleagues who persistently do not raise issues for exploration with their supervisor that the minister in oversight/manager considers critical.
+- 1.4.5 The balance that needs to be struck is between the conditions for openness and trust that enable supervisees to share at a realistic level, confront the real challenges they face, and take responsibility for addressing issues in their own practice that require attention, and the responsibility of those in oversight to ensure that such issues are addressed for the sake of the safety and flourishing of the whole church and those the church is called to serve. - 1.4.6 The priority in reflective supervision is to preserve openness and trust in the supervision relationship and for that reason in this policy we now shift the burden of expectation away from the assumption that ordained ministers and those lay people required to be in 1:1 supervision will not normally be supervised by their minister in oversight/manager unless this is the preference of the supervisee. - 1.4.7 The mechanisms for ensuring that ministers in oversight/managers have opportunity to raise issues with their colleagues for exploration in supervision and to monitor the progress of those issues are: - through MDR/annual appraisal - through oversight meetings/routine management - through receiving Agreed Records of supervision ministers in oversight/managers will receive Agreed Records of supervisions and will be able to challenge colleagues who persistently do not raise issues for exploration with their supervisor that the minister in oversight/manager considers critical.